 The Machines of the Isle of Nantes could be described as the result of Jules Verne’s imagination, the mechanical universe of Leonardo Da Vinci, and Nantes’ industrial past.

 Developed by the theater company La Machine, Les Machines de l’Ile is a cultural and artistic project which tries to promote tourism in the region of Pays de la Loire and Nantes as a place of creativity and fantasy.

-These giant, uncommon machines are designed and constructed by a group of artists and machinists in the former naval workshops of the Isle of Nantes.
-This place is known today as La Galerie des Machines and you cannot miss it when you visit Nantes!
+These giant, uncommon Nantes machines are designed and constructed by a group of artists and machinists in the former naval workshops of the Isle of Nantes.
+This place is known today as La Galerie des Machines, and you cannot miss it when you visit Nantes!